LinusDikomey/binverse/README.md

     // The length of the data is pretty predictable: assert_eq!(data.len(),
-        4    // bytes for revision so the data can be deserialized in future versions
+        4    // bytes for revision so the data can be read in future versions
         + 4  // a: i32
         + 4  // b: f32
-        + 1  // length of the following string (saved using VarInt, can be changed to a constant byte size)
+        + 1  // length of the following string
+             // (saved using VarInt, can be changed to a constant byte size)
         // the bytes of the string:
         + "Hello binverse!".len()
     );